Hard copies of this publication are available upon request. You can also download a PDF version of this publication.

 Becky does a variety of tasks, which she describes as working “here, there and everywhere.”
 Two of her regular assignments include performing custodial work and the ribbon cutting machine.

 Becky, 49, has a positive, infectious attitude.
 When one of her co-workers begins complaining, she is quick to tell them, “Call 1-800-wah-wah-wah-wahwah.”

 “Becky is seen for her true potential,” said Huron County Superintendent Dr. Dee Zeffiro-Krenisky.
 “She is a great example of how an individual with disabilities can contribute to the success of a company.”

 Dillon Straquadine: Followed passion to nurse assistant job

+Dillon Straquadine always wanted to be a nurse.
 His caring personality made him a natural for his dream job.

 He may be well on his way.